 Chat with your instructor

-After you have worked through the online course schedule a session to chat with your instructor.
-Here you can ask your instructor any questions you might have from the session of the online course as well as what you will need to do to prepare for your 1:1 in-field session.
+After you have worked through the online course, schedule a session to chat with your instructor.
+Here you can ask your instructor any questions you might have from the online course session as well as what you will need to do to prepare for your 1:1 in-field session.

 - Zoom video call